Manya22Kes/Restaurant-Website/README.md

 # Restaurant-Website
-Sure, here's a short and snappy GitHub description you can use for your restaurant website repo:

----

 🍽️ **Restaurant Website** – A deliciously designed website showcasing mouthwatering food pics and a welcoming home page.
 Built to serve both aesthetics and appetite! 😋